 Using contact information provided on the Open Enrollment application, the district first calls parents, and then emails them if a phone call is not successful.

 When do I find out if my child has been accepted?

 The resident district and all districts to which families have applied will notify parents in writing.
-The district to which the student applies will notify parents by June 10, 2016.
-Resident districts may notify parents of approval to leave by June 17, 2016.

 Are there any seats available?